2022 FIBA Under-18 Women's Americas Championship

-The 2022 FIBA Under-18 Women's Americas Championship was an international under-18 basketball tournament that was held from 13 to 19 June 2022 in Buenos Aires, Argentina.
-The thirteenth edition of the biennial competition, this was also the qualifying tournament for FIBA Americas in the 2023 FIBA Under-19 Women's Basketball World Cup in Spain.
+The 2022 FIBA Under-18 Women's Americas Championship was the thirteenth edition of the FIBA Under-18 Women's Americas Championship, the biennial international under-18 basketball tournament that was held from 13 to 19 June 2022 in Buenos Aires, Argentina.
+This also served as the qualifying tournament for FIBA Americas in the 2023 FIBA Under-19 Women's Basketball World Cup in Spain.

 Host selection

 On 9 May 2022, FIBA Americas decided to grant Argentina the hosting rights for the FIBA U18 Americas Women's Championship.
 The tournament will take place from June 13 to 19 at the Estadio Obras Sanitarias in the city of Buenos Aires.
 The tournament was played again after the last edition held in 2018, since the 2020 event was canceled due to the COVID-19 pandemic.
 This was the third time that Argentina hosted the continental under-18 tournament, and the second time for Buenos Aires after hosting the event in 2008.